igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 #### Half-RTT measurement

-An on-path passive observer that is sniffing traffic in both directions -- from client to server and from server to client -- can also use the delay sample to measure "upstream" and "downstream" RTT components.
-Also known as the half-RTT measurement, it represents the components of the RTT concerning the paths between the client and the observer (upstream), and the observer and the server (downstream).
-It does this by measuring the delay between a delay sample observed in the download direction and the one observed in the upload direction, and vice versa.
-Also in this case, it should verify that the two delay samples belong to two adjacent periods, for the upstream component, or to the same period for the downstream component.
+An observer that is able to observe both forward and return traffic directions can use the delay samples to measure "upstream" and "downstream" RTT components, also known as the half-RTT measurements.
+It does this by measuring the time between a delay sample observed in one direction and the reflected delay sample observed in the opposite direction.

+As with RTT measurement, the observer must identify spin periods in the packet flow and assign delay samples to spin periods.
+If a spin period is missing a delay sample, the measurement needs to be restarted from the subsequent delay sample.

+Note that upstream and downstream sections of paths between the endpoints and the observer, i.e. observer-to-client vs client-to-observer and observer-to-server vs server-to-observer, may have different delay characteristics due to the difference in network congestion and other factors.

 ~~~~
            =======================>